 Easter Day, April 16

 7:45, 9:00, 10:15, 12:30 Masses as usual.

 No 5:00 pm Mass is offered.

 Confession available every Saturday in Lent

-The Sacrament of Reconciliation will now be available every Saturday until April 8, from 9:00 AM until 10:00 AM.
+The Sacrament of Reconciliation is available every Saturday until April 8, from 9:00 AM until 10:00 AM.
 The confessional is located to the right, just inside the church doors.
-On April 1, the confessor will be Fr.
-Jorge Sotelo, who will hear confessions in Spanish or English.
-On April 8, the confessor will be Br.
-Dave Hedges, who will hear confessions in English.

 Major Observance Dates: